Student Support Services

 Our preventive phase is the process of counseling in ways that anticipate and eliminate or reduce the impact of the day to day stress factors through various intervention strategies, i.e. workshops, symposiums, mentoring, etc. In other words, we help students make the transition to college by trying to resolve problems that may hinder their academic success.

 Participants may contact our counselor between the hours of 9:00 a.m. and 5:00 p.m.
-Monday - Friday in room #101 of the Brawley-Starks Building or call extensions 3187 or 3188 for an appointment.
+Monday - Friday in room 101 of the Brawley-Starks Building or call extensions 3187 or 3188 for an appointment (walk-ins are acceptable).

 Back to top

-Throughout the academic year, workshops are facilitated by our professional staff to enhance the academic and personal growth of students in the program.
-These workshops include: financial aid, positive motivation, social skills, test taking, writing skill building, conflict resolution, goal setting, and communication, etc.
+Throughout the academic year, workshops are facilitated by our professional staff to enhance the academic and personal growth of participants.
+These workshops include: Financial Aid information, financial literacy, positive motivation, social skills, test taking, writing skill building, conflict resolution, goal setting, and communication skills, etc.

-Cultural enrichment trips and other activities are planned each semester to expose participants to the fine arts and broaden the students' experiences.
+Cultural enrichment trips and other activities are planned periodically to expose participants to the fine arts and broaden the students' experiences.
 Trips include theatrical and musical productions, museums, and other events and/or exhibitions.

 Back to top

-Tutorial Services are provided to students daily on an "as needed" basis in a variety of education classes including mathematics, sciences, fine arts, reading, history, foreign languages and English.
+Tutorial Services are provided to students daily on an "as needed" basis in a variety of courses including mathematics, sciences, fine arts, reading, history, foreign languages and English.

 Participants may come by the office of Student Support Services between the hours of 9:00 a.m. and 5:00 p.m.
 Monday - Friday.
 We are located in room 214 of the Brawley-Starks Building or may call extension 3188 for appointments.